lincc-frameworks/tape/README.md

   - Enable ease of access to TimeSeries objects in LSST
   - Enable efficient and scalable evaluation of algorithm on time-domain data

-This is LINCC project - find more information about LINCC [here](https://www.lsstcorporation.org/lincc/frameworks)
+This is a LINCC project - find more information about LINCC [here](https://www.lsstcorporation.org/lincc/frameworks)

 ## Getting started - for developers